browserengineering/book/book/chrome.md

 should add characters at the cursor.
 (Remember that the cursor can be before the first character or after the last!)

 *Multiple windows* Add support for multiple browser windows in addition to tabs.
+This will require keeping track of multiple Tk windows and canvases and grouping tabs by their containing window.
-This will require not only grouping tabs by their containing window, but some way to create a new window (perhaps with a keypress such as `ctrl-n`), and a notion of which window is focused (and therefore drawn on top).
+You'll also need some way to create a new window, perhaps with a keypress such as `Ctrl+N`.